 What Clothes shall I bring?
 Depending on when you plan to travel it's important to have the proper clothes and be prepared for unexpected weather.
 Fairly well-worn hiking boots/shoes are a must!
 For tours between November and the first two weeks of March bring a jacket suitable for -10 degrees Celsius.
 For tours at other times please bring a jacket suitable for -3 to 5 degrees Celsius, Otherwise, the daytime weather will tend to be warm or pleasant.

 Sleeping Bag Sleeping bag is necessary during the trekking days and if you have your own sleeping bag, you can bring it.
-Otherwise, We will provide you the sleeping bag during the trek (-10 to -15 degree).
+Otherwise, we can arrange a rental for about $1 daily if it is not included free in your itinerary.

 What is the weather like in Nepal?
 The width of Nepal is only about 200 km on an average, but within this short distance, the altitude of the land rises from 60 m up to 8,848 m.
 Hence the weather depends upon the altitude of the place in Nepal.
 However, in general, Nepal has four climatic seasons: Spring, Summer, Autumn, and Winter.
 Spring starts from March to May.
 The temperature of this season fluctuates between 20C to 30C (68F to 86F).
 Summer starts from June last to August.
 These are also the monsoon months with occasional evening-thunderstorms and hot temperature.
 Autumn starts from late September and ends by November.
 During this period, the climate is generally dry and mild with temperature fluctuating between 20C to 30C (68F to 86F).
 Winter starts from December until February.
 The mornings and evenings are very cold while the afternoon is pretty sunny.
 The temperature during these months rises from 10C to 20C (59F to 68F).
 At higher altitudes, it is cold during the winter months.